michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0123.md

 - adj: suitable to your needs
 - adj: (used of plants) capable of cross-fertilization or of being grafted
 ### Family
-congenial: congeniality, congenially, congenialness, uncongenial+;congeniality: congenialities;uncongenial: uncongeniality, uncongenially;uncongeniality: uncongenialities
+- congenial: congeniality, congenially, congenialness, uncongenial+
+- congeniality: congenialities
+- uncongenial: uncongeniality, uncongenially
+- uncongeniality: uncongenialities
 ### Examples
 - But since the role she played best was herself, Zsa Zsa found her most congenial stage on variety shows, game shows and talk shows.
 - If that happens to be your mood, too, I can’t think of a more congenial place to eat well downtown.